Yahodza/ecommerce-app/README.md

 4. Run the app on an emulator or connected device.
 5. Explore the various features of the app and follow the provided codebase to understand how different functionalities are implemented.

-Feel free to modify and enhance the app to suit your specific needs or use it as a reference for your own Flutter projects.

-## Motive

-This project was developed as part of a 7 week-long teaching initiative for school graduates in US.